 “If that’s the case, you should still make sure you don’t need a license,” Cooper said.
 “Even if your product doesn’t require a license and you plan to export to an embargoed country, you may still have to get a license.”

 Some business owners may think outsourcing their export functions means they don’t need a compliance plan, but that’s not the case.
 You can’t outsource your liabilities, and you will be responsible for any penalties due to non-compliance.
 Not the forwarder, not the customer and not any other pass-through entity.

 Whether you hire an export compliance officer or take on the job yourself, it’s important to make sure your company follows regulations.
 If you’re like Ala Simms, an international sales support representative and secure document specialist for Wheeling-based TROY Group, Inc., training and online resources are a good place to start.

-“I would highly recommend attending training sessions led by federal and state administration in the area of export compliance and use online resources from federal and state agencies like the West Virginia Development Office and U.S. Department of Commerce’s Bureau of Industry and Security,” she said.
+“I would highly recommend attending training sessions led by federal and state administration in the area of export compliance and use online resources from federal and state agencies like the West Virginia Department of Economic Development and U.S. Department of Commerce’s Bureau of Industry and Security,” she said.

 Export compliance to Simms is a badge of honor.
 “It’s always been our management’s priority and having an efficient ECP contributed to our streamlined internal process of compliance along with expanding our presence in various regions of the globe,” she said.

 Document and keep a file on export compliance.

 Having an effective export compliance plan will help you streamline operations, conduct export activities in accordance with the EAR and minimize the risks of violating regulations.
 You can further protect your company by keeping good records that document your export compliance.